dmulholl/dotfiles/readme.md

     Commands:
       update    update the local repository
       init      reinitialize the installation
-      source    source all files in /source
+      src       source all files in /source
       link      link all files in /link into ~/ log       print the log file